-At Garcia & Gurney, ALC, we recognize that labor law can be complex.
+At Garcia & Gurney, A Law Corporation, we recognize that labor law can be complex.
 We strive to provide our clients with up-to-date, comprehensive information at all times.
 For your convenience, we have answered these frequently asked questions:

 Can I be sued for terminating an older employee?
 The short answer is yes.
 The Equal Employment Opportunity Commission forbids you from discriminating against any employee who is 40 years old or older based on his or her age regarding any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training and fringe benefits.

 But let’s dive into this question a bit more.
 Do you have Fremont area employees who are age 40 or older?
 Do they fail to perform their duties?
 Do they arrive to work late, leave early and not perform up to par?

 While your reason for terminating the employee may have nothing to do with his or her age, the employee may claim otherwise.
 Thus, before terminating an older employee, you may want to contact a skilled labor law attorney who can help you gather evidence to show that age is irrelevant to your decision.